Preschool & Kindergarten

-Our preschool and Kindergarten revolve around children (ages 2 to 6) as intrinsically curious and active learners.
-We are project-centered and play-based, taking inspiration from Montessori tasks and Reggio project approach.
+Our preschool and Kindergarten classes revolve around children (ages 2 to 6) as intrinsically curious and active learners.
+We are project-centered and play-based.
 The children are immersed in French language and culture, approximately 80% of the day.

 As the children move from the classroom to mini-gym to the garden, through art, story, movement, and music, they naturally develop the language and the skills they need to learn by the end of Kindergarten in accordance with the French system.